-- 1. Amounts included in All Other Compensation represent the aggregate total of Company 401(k) matching contributions, Company Section 125 matching contributions, and reimbursements under UTMD's pet insurance plan to each named executive officer, all of which are benefits available to regular full-time employees.
-During 2017, each named executive officer will be eligible to receive payment of eligible medical expenses under the employee Health Plan, up to \$6,480 in 401(k) matching contributions, up to \$500 in pet health cost reimbursements and up to \$600 in matching Section 125 matching contributions. - 2.
-Medical, dental and vision expenses paid under the Company's Health Plan, which are available to regular full-time employees, are not included in the above table. - 3.
-Non-equity Incentive Plan Compensation amounts, as described in more detail starting on page 10 under Bonuses were paid in late December or early February of the applicable following calendar year, representing Management Bonuses earned during the fiscal year reported.
+- 1. Mr. Richins retired from employment on April 2, 2018.
+The Board of Directors appointed Brian Koopman, who served as UTMD's Controller since 2006, to replace Mr. Richins as UTMD's Principal Financial Officer. - 2.
+Amounts included in All Other Compensation represent the aggregate total of Company 401(k) matching contributions, Company Section 125 matching contributions, and reimbursements under UTMD's pet insurance plan to each named executive officer, all of which are benefits available to regular full-time employees.
+During 2020, each named executive officer will be eligible to receive payment of eligible medical expenses under the employee Health Plan, up to \$6,600 in 401(k) matching contributions, up to \$500 in pet health cost reimbursements and up to \$600 in matching Section 125 matching contributions. - 3.
+Medical, dental and vision expenses paid under the Company's Health Plan, which are available to regular full-time employees, are not included in the above table. - 4.
+Non-equity Incentive Plan Compensation amounts, as described in more detail starting on page 10 under Bonuses were paid in early February of the applicable following calendar year, representing Management Bonuses earned during the fiscal year reported.

-2016 Grants of Equity Incentive Plan-Based Awards
+2018 Grants of Equity Incentive Plan-Based Awards

-No stock option awards were made in 2016 to any of the named executive officers listed in the Summary Compensation Table, or are currently planned for 2017.
-The Company's only equity incentive plan is its 2013 Employees' and Directors' Incentive Plan, under which 28,000 option awards were issued in 2016.
+Mr. Koopman received a 2018 stock option award for 1,600 shares.
+No other awards were made in 2018 to the named executive officers listed in the Summary Compensation Table.
+The Company's only equity incentive plan is its 2013 Employees' and Directors' Incentive Plan, under which a total of 22,400 option awards were issued in 2018 to 45 employees.

-2016 Grants of Non-Equity Incentive Plan-Based Awards
+2018 Grants of Non-Equity Incentive Plan-Based Awards

-Named Executive Officers participated in the Profit-Sharing Sales & Management Bonus Plan (MB Plan), generally available to all exempt, as well as key nonexempt, employees.
+Named Executive Officers participated in the Profit-Sharing Management Bonus (MB) Plan, generally available to all exempt, as well as key nonexempt, employees.
 The structure of the performance-based MB Plan is described in the following Compensation Discussion and Analysis.
-The 2016 awards under the MB Plan to the named executive officers were recommended by the Compensation and Benefits Committee in early 2017, after the independent audit of financial results had been concluded.
+The 2018 awards under the MB Plan to the named executive officers were recommended by the Compensation and Benefits Committee in early 2019, after the independent audit of financial results had been concluded.
 The awards were subsequently approved by the Board of Directors.
-The structure of the MB Plan remains the same for 2017.
+The structure of the MB Plan remains the same for 2019.